HOW TO CONVERT ON THE SERP: GETTING FROM THE SERP TO THE CONVERSION

-Landing page design has come a long way in a short amount of time.
-If you have some older landing pages that have been hanging out on the back shelves of your website collecting cobwebs, it might just be time to give them a good revamp*.
+Landing page design has come a long way in a short time.
+If you have older landing pages hanging out on the back shelves of your website collecting cobwebs, it might be time to give them a good revamp*.

 *Side note: If you’re curious about what goes into a good web page design, check out our previous blog on that exact subject.

-Once you’ve updated your landing page, maybe added some fresh copy and a shiny new hero image, However, this doesn’t mean your work is over.
-There’s always more A/B testing that you can do to pinpoint which messaging strategy works best for your target audience.
+Once you’ve updated your landing page, maybe add some fresh copy and a shiny new hero image, However, this doesn’t mean your work is over.
+There’s always more A/B testing you can do to pinpoint which messaging strategy works best for your target audience.

-Landing pages are simple creatures with a simple, straightforward purpose.
+Landing pages are simple eCommerce site elements with a straightforward purpose.
 Anything more can overcomplicate things and up your bounce rate.
 Your landing pages should be compelling, concise, clear, and benefit-focused.
 Nothing more, nothing less.

-Whatever the goal of your landing page may be, whether to sign up for a consultation, opt into an email newsletter, or sell a product, it’s important to try not to let your eyes get bigger than your stomach.
+Whatever your landing page’s goal may be, whether to sign up for a consultation, opt into an email newsletter, or sell a product, it’s important to try not to let your eyes get bigger than your stomach.

-Resist the temptation to add any additional navigation to other pages, even other pages on your site.
-Your landing page’s CTA doesn’t need to be competing for the site visitor’s attention.
-We want to give them every opportunity to convert, which means limiting distractions.
+Resist the temptation to add additional navigation to other pages, including other pages on your site.
+Your landing page’s CTA doesn’t need to compete for the site visitor’s attention.
+You want to give them every opportunity to convert, which means limiting distractions.